DvoriProgrammer/DvoriProgrammer/README.md

 ### 🚀 Experience

-I mentored first-year students for their project, primarily focusing on JavaScript, HTML, and CSS.
+I mentored first-year students for their project, primarily focusing on JavaScript, HTML and CSS.

 ### 📚 Education